-Loan Payable
+Loans Payable

-• The Company borrowed \$61,000 from a non-arm's length lender, that is to be used for working capital purposes.
-The principal balance of the loan is due and payable in full on demand.
+On July 31, 2020, the Company borrowed \$26,000 from a non-arm's length lender that bears no interest and is to be used for working capital purposes.
+The principal balance of the loan shall become due and payable in full on demand.